 - 1 tsp ground sage

 - 1 tsp cumin

 - ½ tsp salt

 - 3 tbsp low-sodium soy sauce or tamari

 - Place dry ingredients into a mixing bowl and whisk to combine.

-- Add veggie stock, soy sauce, liquid smoke to dry ingredients and use a silicone spatula or wooden spoon to stir and mash all ingredients together.
+- Add veggie stock, soy sauce, maple syrup, and liquid smoke to dry ingredients and use a silicone spatula or wooden spoon to stir and mash all ingredients together.
 Continue stirring and mashing until mixture firms up and holds together well.